Crown-Commercial-Service/ccs-migration-alpha-tools/modules/gpaas-s3-migrator/README.md

 This will remove every resource and configuration element of the migrator.

-> However *BE AWARE* that if you added any users to the IAM group `run-MIGRATOR_NAME-migrator` then you will need to remove their membership of this group before you run `terraform apply`
+> However *BE AWARE* that if you added any users to the IAM group `run-MIGRATOR_NAME-s3-migrator` then you will need to remove their membership of this group before you run `terraform apply`

 If, upon running `terraform apply` you receive the error message `Error: deleting IAM Group (run-documents-migrator): DeleteConflict: Cannot delete entity, must remove users from group first` then it means you still have user(s) in that IAM group.
 Remove their membership, then re-apply the Terraform once more.